Guide to Performance Testing of Mobile Applications:

 Examples of Hybrid application are Instagram, Yelp etc.

 The Architecture of Mobile Applications

-In the above figure, Smartphone and Tablet come under client side.
-They include the devices that we usually use like the Smart Phone, Tablets, their network like 3G, 4G etc. An operating system of the devices like Android, ios, Windows etc.
+In the above figure, smartphones and tablets come under the client-side.
+They include the devices that we usually use like the Smart Phone, Tablets, their network like 3G, 4G, etc. An operating system of the devices like Android, ios, Windows, etc.

 Mobile Cell Network, Wireless, Internet, and Firewall comes under Network.
-For Cell network we see signal strength, Network Congestion, dropouts etc. For a wireless network, we see signal strength, speed, etc.
+For the Cell network, we see signal strength, Network Congestion, dropouts, etc. For a wireless network, we see signal strength, speed, etc.

 Mobile Application Performance Testing Approach

 Mobile application performance testing is different from web application performance testing.
 The laptops or desktops that are used to access the web applications do not suffer much from poor network conditions including packet loss or latency.

 Whereas in Mobile applications network conditions, packet loss, latency, the type of device that we are using like a smartphone or smart device and bandwidth all matters and we shouldn’t ignore all these factors while considering performance testing of mobile applications.